MDA-Courtyard/RespiRate/README.md

 will stop running with a warning.

 ## Licensing
-RespiRate is copyright 2017 by A Rubinstien and S Gay.
+RespiRate is copyright 2017 by A. Rubinstein and S. Gay.
 All source and binary files, with the exception of the opencv_ffmpeg dll files, are provided under the MIT license.
 The opencv_ffmpeg dll files are copyright by Fabrice Bellard and licensed under the LGPL.